orxfun/orx-meta/examples/1_collection_of_anything.md

 > Notice the recursive type definition where empty queue is used as the stopping condition.

-Since we know the types of its elements, we can use them normally.
-For this, we need to define two parts of the queue:
+Since we know the types of its elements, we can use them with their natural properties.
+First, we need to represent the queue with two components:
-* `front`: this is the element in the front of the queue, that we would get if we popped.
+* `front`: this is the element in the front of the queue, the item to be popped.
 * `back`: this is the queue containing all elements except for the one in the front.

-You may then access to the third element of the queue with `queue.back().back().front()`.
+You may then access the third element of the queue with `queue.back().back().front()`.

 ```rust
 use orx_meta::queue::*;